fractalmandala/brhatNew/src/routes/mandala/aphorisms.md

 Emergence is real, but even the farthest reaches of science cannot tell us what the precise laws of emergence are.
 This is because the emergent can never completely understand the processes preceding it, or underlying it, just like the tree never knows the seed that birthed it.
 The seed may be gone in corporal form, but what was once materially real is now manifestly so in form of the tree.
 The best the tree can do, and the best that trees do, is conform to the seeded order- the tree follows its own dharma.

 And thus must the jīva and samūha follow their dharma, or the path of consonance.
-Thus must {kṛta}, {smṛta}, {dhṛta}, {ṛca} and every other phenomenon we can influence- including saṃskṛta, resonate with {ṛta}.
+Thus must (kṛta), (smṛta), (dhṛta), (ṛca) and every other phenomenon we can influence- including saṃskṛta, resonate with (ṛta).
 The unbounded reality allows us to do as we wish of course, but the core and continuing realization of our civilization is that in desire, in play, in profit, in pleasure, in performance, we must aim for the resonance.
 For freedom, that is mokṣa.
 For transcending of √bhū and union with √sat.

 This is the way.